KannonZenetism/zenetism-field-physics/zenetism/MP02_Unified_Metaphysics_Ch4.md

 It is a path that forms
 when coherence is forsaken.

-Freedom does not arise from contrast—
+Freedom does not arise from contrast —
 it is present wherever **resonance** remains intact.

 ---

 • At the boundary of all being,
- where Zero meets Infinity—
+ where Zero meets Infinity —
  evil reaches its final threshold.

 • It is not overcome.